hex-digital/acf-migrations/README.md

 ### Set up

-Simply create a diretory in your theme called `acf` and add a `migrations.php` file containing the `example.php.dist` code.
+Simply create a directory in your theme called `acf` and add a `migrations.php` file containing the `example.php.dist` code.
 Once activated, the plugin will automatically generate the local Advanced Custom Fields code to be added to your project.

 Be sure to add `acf/export.php` to your `.gitignore` file since this will not need to be added if you can run the generated executable upon deployment of your website.